GeoscienceAustralia/arcgis_conda_integration/README.md

 To use the ArcGIS-compatible virtual environment, you can use the versions of Spyder and/or Jupyter installed in the virtual environment by using the shortcuts in the start menu.
 Alternatively, you can start the "Anaconda Prompt" for the relevant Python, and then type "activate arc105_32bit" for ArcMap 105 / Python 2.7, or "activate arcgispro-py3" for ArcGIS Pro / Python 3.6.
 You can then start Python, Jupyter or anything else in the virtual environment from that command prompt.

-# Creating your own Virtual Environments / Recovery
+# Creating your own Conda Virtual Environments / Recovery
 Should you wish to test different versions of packages, it is possible to clone the virtual environment as follows:

 For ArcMap 105 / Python 2.7: